 Yesterday, my laptop went kablooey….. right out of the blue, it decides it does not like working for me anymore and is going on strike.
 No warning, no nothing.
 Just stopped.

-Now, I don’t worry, because, of course, I have a backup, I have a plan B. Which leads me to my point, you should have a plan B for every event program that you produce or even think about producing.
+Now, I don’t worry because, of course, I have a backup; I have a plan B. This leads me to my point: you should have a plan B for every event program you produce or even think about producing.

-Make sure that you know what you are going to do if the caterer does not show, the keynote speaker is delayed or the heavens open up with a deluge of water.
-You should know what you are going to do if an attendee falls, becomes ill or hates the food.
+Make sure that you know what you are going to do if the caterer does not show, the keynote speaker is delayed, or the heavens open up with a deluge of water.
+You should know what you will do if an attendee falls, becomes ill, or hates the food.
 What if there is a fire?
 What if the power goes out or the band gets stuck in traffic?
-Have attendees traveling on two buses, then you should know what you are going to do if one breaks down.
-Don’t wait for the moment to make a decision unless it is imperative.
+Have attendees traveling on two buses, then you should know what you will do if one breaks down.
+Please don’t wait for the moment to decide unless it is imperative.

 One of the most important pieces to being a successful event planner is having “plan B” in your back pocket so that it looks as seamless as it can be.
-If you know what you are going to do, then you will panic and neither will your attendees.
+If you know what you will do, then you will panic, and neither will your attendees.

-Ask any of the great meeting and event professionals and they will tell you, they have had major failures, problems, and issues at their events.
+Ask any great meeting and event professional, and they will tell you they have had major failures, problems, and issues at their events.
 It is how they overcome them that makes them stand out and rise to the next level.